shownotesArchive/shownotes-message-service/README.md

 # Shownotes Message Service

-A simple jabber notification service for live podcasts.
+A simple jabber notification service for live podcast events.
 Based upon the data of [hoersuppe.de](http://hoersuppe.de "hoersuppe.de") from [@eazyliving](https://github.com/eazyliving "@eazyliving").
 <br>
 <br>
 **Give it a try** but beware the service is under heavy development. :)